-The easiest way to interface the ADE7768 to a microcontroller is to use the CF high frequency output with the output frequency scaling set to $2048 \times F1$, F2.
+The easiest way to interface the AD71056 to a microcontroller is to use the CF high frequency output with the output frequency scaling set to $2048 \times F1$, F2.
 This is done by setting SCF = 0 and S0 = S1 = 1 (see Table 7).
 With full-scale ac signals on the analog inputs, the output frequency on CF is approximately 2.867 kHz.
-Figure 27 illustrates one scheme that could be used to digitize the output frequency and carry out the necessary averaging mentioned in the previous section.
+Figure 26 illustrates one scheme to digitize the output frequency and carry out the necessary averaging mentioned in the Digitalto-Frequency Conversion section.

-Figure 27.
-Interfacing the ADE7768 to an MCU
+Figure 26.
+Interfacing the AD71056 to an MCU

-As shown in Figure 27, the frequency output CF is connected to an MCU counter or port.
-This counts the number of pulses in a given integration time, which is determined by an MCU internal timer.
+As shown, the frequency output CF is connected to an MCU counter or port.
+This counts the number of pulses in a given integration time that is determined by an MCU internal timer.
 The average power proportional to the average frequency is given by